lav30/nobelprizes/index.md

 ![Title](Images/l.png?raw=true "Title")

 ### 10. Relplot of Age vs Years plotted for both Genders
+This plot is an extension of Figure 10.

 ![Title](Images/m.png?raw=true "Title")

-### 11. Scatter plot of Age vs Years plotted for both Men and Women
-This plot is an extension of Figure 10.

 ![Title](Images/a1.png?raw=true "Title")

-### 12. Line plots of Ages of Awardees in all Categories
+### 11. Line plots of Ages of Awardees in all Categories
+These plots display the age at which individuals received the Nobel Prizes oveer the years.

 ![Title](Images/a3.png?raw=true "Title")